mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 * Coherent and careful delivery of the required relevant visual design for this site.
 Mostly your colour scheme, typography and use of space is convincing, but there are places where the overall effect is spoiled.
 * Thorough and precise delivery of the required relevant visual design for this site.
 Overall this is a very good design.
 * Meticulous work that fulfils the required design elements and shows sophistication.
 This is a very good design that feels considered and is well linked to your content.
 * Professional standard work that fulfils the required design elements and shows creativity.
-This is an excellent design that looks and feels professional."
+This is an excellent design that looks and feels professional.